 • You trust yourself again, moving through life with clarity, confidence, and a sense of peace you may have thought was out of reach.

-If you’re ready to begin this kind of work — work that is intentional, reflective, and deeply personal — I invite you to reach out.
-Together, we’ll move at a pace that feels safe.
+If you’re ready to begin this kind of work, intentional, reflective, and deeply personal.
+I invite you to reach out.
+We’ll move at a pace that feels safe and supportive.